iszczesniak/cpp/unique_ptr/index.md

 * you can transfer the ownership between the managing objects by move-initializing, and move-assigning.

-The ownership means that the managed data should be destroyed when the managing object is:
+The ownership implies that the managed data should be destroyed when the managing object is:

 * destroyed, e.g., goes out of scope,